ngoclinhp842/sudoku/README.md

   <a href="https://ibb.co/7zMqpvf"><img src="https://i.ibb.co/b3wkv10/sudoku-2.png" alt="sudoku-2" border="0"></a>
 </p>

-From the result table below, we can conclude that more randomly selected (but valid) initial values result in longer average time to solve a Sudoku board.
+From the result table below, we can conclude that more randomly selected (but valid) initial values result in a longer average time to solve a Sudoku board.
+An interesting fact is that it is known that 17 clues mark the number of clues that increase Sudoku difficulty.
+This is also correlated with my project as when the number of given values approaches 17, the program rarely heard a solved Sudoku board.

 ## ⚖️ License:
 Apache License 2.0